clovaai/voxceleb_trainer/README.md

 #### Citation

 Please cite the following if you make use of the code.
+Please see [here](References.md) for the full list of methods used in this trainer.

 ```
 @inproceedings{chung2020in,